 The Pontic lyra comprises a narrow box shaped body which includes a neck and a pegbox, and a soundboard which covers the body.
 The body is either made by hollowing out a single piece of wood, or by gluing pieces together.
-The best lyra are said to be made of extremely dense woods such as plum, mulberry and walnut.
-Cedar is sometimes also used.
+The best lyra are said to be made of extremely dense wood such as plum, mulberry and walnut.
+Cedar is sometimes used.
 The soundboard is made of pine or spruce.

-Common tunings for the Pontic lyra are GDA and AEB, AAD and EAD and many others.
+Common tuning for the Pontic lyra is GDA and AEB, AAD and EAD and many others.
 The instrument is tuned in fourths.
 It can be played while standing up or sitting down and is held vertically.
 When seated, the bottom of the lyra is rested between the thighs of the player.
 The chords are touched with the flesh of the fingers, not the nails.
 There is no vibrato.
 A particular characteristic of the Pontic lyra is its polyphony in which drone effects and parallel fourths dominate.
 Wrist movement is also used especially in faster paced tunes.

-The origins of the Pontic lyra are very difficult to define due to a lack of recorded historical references.
+The origin of the Pontic lyra is very difficult to define due to a lack of recorded historical references.
 The word kemenche is believed to be derived from the Persian words keman (bow) and che (little).
 The kamancheh or kamāncha is a Persian bowed string instrument related to the bowed rebab (the historical ancestor of the kamancheh), and also to the bowed Byzantine lira which is an ancestor of the European violin family.
 The answer could very well be that the Pontic lyra is related to both the kamanche and the Byzantine lyra.
 Other variations of the kemenche also exist, such as the Kemona and the Kemane.

-Laurence Picken writes, "We shall never know what an illiterate fiddler of the early Middle Ages played on his lira; but the polyphonic fiddling of those who live on the Black Sea coast, in the belt of hazel-nut cultivation between Giresun and Hopa, may without exaggeration be described as quasi-mediaeval."
+We shall never know what an illiterate fiddler of the early Middle Ages played on his lira; but the polyphonic fiddling of those who live on the Black Sea coast, in the belt of hazel-nut cultivation between Giresun and Hopa, may without exaggeration be described as quasi-mediaeval.

-Woman playing the kamancheh in a painting from the Hasht Behesht Palace in Isfahan Persia, 1669.
+Left: Woman playing the kamancheh in a painting from the Hasht Behesht Palace in Isfahan Persia, 1669.
 Right: Byzantine lyra found in excavations at Novgorod dated to 1190 AD

 Instrumental Polyphonic Folk Music in Asia Minor.
 Laurence Picken.
 Proceedings of the Royal Musical Association.
 80th session (1953-1954). pp 73-76